1Yogeshh/git-swft/README.md

 📦 Create new repositories on GitHub instantly

+🚀 Create & Push a repository in one command

 🚀 Push existing local folders to GitHub easily

 ⚡ Quick add → commit → push